kinderp/docker101/README.md

   ```

   First of all `docker rm -f $(docker ps -q)` it's a useful trick to remove all the running containers.
   In `psql -h localhost -p 6789 -U postgres` we connected to running postgres container using localhost and the number of mapped port used in `-p` option of run command.
-It worked but take in consideration that postgres container is attached to a docker network and it has it own ip (as you've seen before) so if we'd have retrieved that ip with `docker inspect 30b3896cc16b|grep IPAddress` and then `psql -h 172.17.0.2 -p 5432 -U postgres`.
+It worked but take in consideration that postgres container is attached to a docker network and it has it own ip (as you've seen before) so I could obtain the same result even if we'd have retrieved that ip with `docker inspect 30b3896cc16b|grep IPAddress` and then `psql -h 172.17.0.2 -p 5432 -U postgres`.
 We'll talk about docker network in the next chapter